 Our Peer Counselors and Engineers can do amazing things to get a player with physical disabilities back in the game.
-There is nothing that we can do within those teams to support, for example, a Deaf player.
-A Deaf player will need things that are software-based, and that is why AbleGamers has the Professional Development Pillar.
+However, there is nothing that we can do within those teams to support, for example, a Deaf player.
+A Deaf player will need software-based solutions, and that is why AbleGamers has the Professional Development Pillar.

 We work to educate the developers that make the games.
 We teach them about the needs of all players with disabilities, from the needs of a Deaf player to the needs of a player with neurodiversity options.

 DPAD Initiative – Developers Promoting Accessibility & Diversity

 In August 2020 we launched our Developers Promoting Accessibility & Diversity (DPAD) Initiative to assist in cultivating a more inclusive gaming industry.
 The DPAD Initiative focuses on granting marginalized developers (including developers who are disabled, of color, women, and/or members of the LGBTQIA+ community), free access to the Accessible Player Experience Practitioner (APXP) Course developed and delivered by the AbleGamers Charity.